Mangesh0912/Async-WebSocket-RPCs/README.md

 # Run the React application from react-websocket-app folder
   npm install
   npm start
-  npm test --> for testing
+  npm test --> for testing then select -a for running all tests